 Q. Do I need estate planning?

 A. Estate planning involves the orderly distribution of your assets at death.
-For deaths in 2016, there is no federal estate tax unless the estate is valued at $5,450,000 or higher.
+For deaths in 2020 under the new law, there is no federal estate tax unless the estate is valued at $11,580,000 or higher for a single person and $23,160,000 for married couples.
 You can do some planning to reduce or eliminate any estate taxes that may be due.
 Things such as gifting and life insurance trusts are the simplest most effective methods.
 Other more involved plans can involve trusts and charitable endeavors.
 Many states, including Massachusetts at $1 million, have lower exemptions.

 Q. I just refinanced my home mortgage.
 Can I write off the points and closing costs?

 A. Points on a refinance must be amortized over the life of the loan.
 The only exception is when some or all of the new loan proceeds were used to renovate, improve, or add on to your existing house.
 In this case, a portion or all of the points can be deducted in the year of refinance.
 Other closing costs such as credit reports, appraisal fees, etc. must be added to the cost basis of your house.

 Q. I inherited money as the beneficiary of a traditional IRA.
 Am I required to pay taxes when I file my return?